Nandhu-M-V/firefox-newtab-react/README.md

-# Firefox New Tab Clone
+# Firefox New Tab React

-A Firefox-inspired **new tab homepage** built using **React, TypeScript, Vite, and Tailwind CSS**.
+A Firefox-inspired **new tab homepage** built using **React, TypeScript, Vite, Tailwind CSS and Shadcn/ui**.
 The app allows users to customize shortcuts, wallpapers, and view recommended news stories.

 ---

 ## Project Overview

-This project recreates the core experience of Firefox’s New Tab page with added customization features.
+This project recreates the core experience of Firefox’s New Tab page with customization features.

 ### Features
 - Google-style search bar